 Animation & Sound (4/10):

-The animation is pretty good.
-The opening and osts are uninspired and forgettable.
+The animation and opening is pretty good.
+The osts are bland and uninspired though.

 I digress, my main flaw with Tsurune is archery is a boring sport.
 I’ve tried being invested in the sport, but I can’t.
 Even when they go over the rules, I can’t see anything appealing or how the writer could make it interesting in the long run because it’s just kids shooting arrows at a target.
 It’s bland and repetitive.
-Archery’s too one dimensional and limiting to standout.
+Archery’s too one dimensional and limiting to standout from it’s competitors.
 In other words, the anime was doomed to fail from the beginning.

 Tsurune fails to capture what I love about sports anime, which is why I consider it one of the worst sports anime I’ve watched.